maxbrodeur/numerical-knot-untangling/README.md

 # numerical-knot-untangling

-This is an ongoing research project untangling knots numerically, consisting of the numerical approximation of the Mobius knot energy minimization.
+This is an ongoing research project for untangling knots numerically, consisting of the numerical approximation of the Mobius knot energy minimization.

 The implementation consists of two main parts:
 1. The Mobius energy gradient computation\